qtoncoding/qtoncoding.github.io/_posts/2017-05-01-Windows_Process_Thread.md

 running on your computer.
 You can usually think of a process as a program running, except for some special cases (multiple processes for a software, or a process hosting multiple “program”).
-On a deeper level, a process contains a virtual address space, executable code, a handle table (containing information about which system resource the process is using) and statistics about the process.
+On a deeper level, a process contains a virtual address space with executable code, a handle table (containing information about which system resource the process is using) and statistics about the process.
 A process contains one or more threads, but cannot be empty.
 The first thread in a process is called a *primary thread.*